Manu01102005/Nexus/README.md

 Nexus: Your Personal Desktop Voice Assistant

-Nexus is a small project that is a voice-activated desktop assistant designed to streamline your daily tasks and enhance your productivity.
+Nexus(a voice-activated desktop assistant)is a mini project designed to streamline your daily tasks and enhance your productivity.
 Built with Python, this project brings the convenience of a personal AI assistant directly to your computer.

 ✨ Features
 With simple voice commands, Nexus can perform a variety of actions to help you stay organized and efficient.